evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Chargen.md

     # this generates all random components of the character
     tmp_character = TemporaryCharacterSheet()

-    EvMenu(caller, menutree, session=session, tmp_character=tmp_character)
+    EvMenu(caller, menutree, session=session, startnode="node_chargen", startnode_input=("", {"tmp_character": tmp_character}))

 ```

-This first function is what we will call from elsewhere (for example from a custom `charcreate`
-command) to kick the menu into gear.
+This first function is what we will call from elsewhere (for example from a custom `charcreate`  command) to kick the menu into gear.

 It takes the `caller` (the one to want to start the menu) and a `session` argument.
 The latter will help  track just which client-connection we are using (depending on Evennia settings, you could be  connecting with multiple clients).

-We create a `TemporaryCharacterSheet` and call `.generate()` to make a random character.
-We then  feed all this into `EvMenu`.
+We create a `TemporaryCharacterSheet` and  feed all this into `EvMenu`.
+The `startnode` and `startnode_input` keywords makes sure to enter the menu at the "node_chargen" node (which we will create below) and call it with with the provided arguments.

 The moment this happens, the user will be in the menu, there are no further steps needed.

 The `menutree` is what we'll create next.
-It describes which menu 'nodes' are available to jump
+It describes which menu 'nodes' are available to jump between.
-between.

 ## Main Node: Choosing what to do